Jollywatt/typst-fletcher/src/main.typ

 ///  			(2*i, 0), (2*i + 1, 0), [#e], "|->",
 ///  			extrude: e, stroke: 1pt, label-sep: 1em)
 ///  	}).join()
 ///   })
 ///
 ///   Notice how the ends of the line need to shift a little depending on the
 ///   mark.
 For basic arrow heads, this offset is computed with
 ///   `round-arrow-cap-offset()`.
 ///
 /// - crossing (bool): If `true`, draws a backdrop of color `crossing-fill` to
 ///   give the illusion of lines crossing each other.
 ///
 ///   #fletcher.diagram(crossing-fill: luma(98%), {
 ///  	edge((0,1), (1,0), stroke: 1pt)
 ///  	edge((0,0), (1,1), stroke: 1pt)
 ///  	edge((2,1), (3,0), stroke: 1pt)
 ///  	edge((2,0), (3,1), stroke: 1pt, crossing: true)
 ///   })
 ///
 /// You can also pass `"crossing"` as a positional argument as a shorthand for
 /// `crossing: true`.
 ///
 /// - crossing-thickness (number): Thickness of the "crossing" background
 ///   stroke, if `crossing: true`, in multiples of the normal stroke's thickness.
-///  Defaults to the `crossing-thickness` option of `diagram()`.
+///   Defaults to #arglink[diagram][crossing-thickness].
 ///
 ///   #fletcher.diagram(crossing-fill: luma(98%), {
 ///  	(1, 2, 4, 8).enumerate().map(((i, x)) => {
 ///  		edge((2*i, 1), (2*i + 1, 0), stroke: 1pt, label-sep: 1em)
 ///  		edge((2*i, 0), (2*i + 1, 1), raw(str(x)), stroke: 1pt, label-sep:
 ///  		2pt, label-pos: 0.3, crossing: true, crossing-thickness: x)
 ///  	}).join()
 ///   })
 ///
-/// - crossing-fill (paint): Color to use behind connectors or labels to give the illusion of crossing over other objects.
-Defaults to the `crossing-fill` option of
+/// - crossing-fill (paint): Color to use behind connectors or labels to give
+///   the illusion of crossing over other objects.
+Defaults to
-///  `diagram()`.
+///   #arglink[diagram][crossing-fill].
 ///
 ///   #let cross(x, fill) = {
 ///  	edge((2*x + 0,1), (2*x + 1,0), stroke: 1pt)
 ///  	edge((2*x + 0,0), (2*x + 1,1), $f$, stroke: 1pt, crossing: true, crossing-fill: fill, label-fill: true)
 ///   }
 ///   #fletcher.diagram(crossing-thickness: 5, {
 ///  	cross(0, white)
 ///  	cross(1, blue.lighten(50%))
 ///  	cross(2, luma(248))
 ///   })
 ///
 /// - corner-radius (length, none): Radius of rounded corners for edges with
 ///   multiple segments.
 Note that `none` is distinct from `0pt`.
 ///
 ///   #for (i, r) in (none, 0pt, 5pt).enumerate() {
 ///  	if i > 0 { h(1fr) }
 ///  	fletcher.diagram(
 ///  		edge-stroke: 1pt,
 ///  		edge((3*i, 0), "r,t,rd,r", "=>", raw(repr(r)), label-pos: 0.6, corner-radius: r)
 ///  	)
 ///   }
 ///
 ///   This length specifies the corner radius for right-angled bends.
 The actual
 ///   radius is smaller for acute angles and larger for obtuse angles to balance
 ///   things visually.
 (Trust me, it looks naff otherwise!)
 ///
-///  If `auto`, defaults to the `diagram()` option `edge-corner-radius`.
+///   If `auto`, defaults to #arglink[diagram][edge-corner-radius].
 ///
 /// - shift (length): Amount to shift the edge sideways by, perpendicular to its
 ///   direction.
 ///
 /// #fletcher.diagram($
 /// 	A edge(->, #`3pt`, shift: #3pt) #edge("->", `-3pt`, shift: